alextsfox/academic-kickstart/content/post/rTREES/index.md

 If you don't see this, then anaconda isn't running.
 You can start anaconda by typing `conda` in the terminal.

-If any of this gives you an error, then anaconda and its environments might not have been added to your path.
-I'd recommend asking Alex for help if you encounter this.
+If any of this gives you an error, then anaconda might not be installed properly.
+Ask Alex for help.

-### For a technical aside about how anaconda actually does this, scroll to the bottom of the page.
+### For a technical aside about how anaconda actually works, scroll to the bottom of the page.

 ## Create a new environment
 We're going to create a conda environment using R version 4.2.3.
 I'm sure other versions will also work, but that's the version my computer uses, and that version definitely works with rTREES.